frankiesacco/hotel-pricing-patterns/README.md

 - Prioritize bookings around a holiday period for discounted room rates
 - Staying outside of the city center can bring significant savings (also drawbacks, such as being further from attractions)
 - Target mid-tier hotels (3-4 stars) to secure the best value; this range has consistently shown a higher amount of "good value" hotels
-- Our data shows that Western Europe has the highest prices relative to the rest of Europe; budget-concious travellers should prioritize good-value hotels and avoid during peak Summer season, if possible.
+- Our data shows that Western Europe has the highest prices relatively; budget-concious travelers should prioritize "good value" hotels and avoid during peak Summer season, when prices are highest.